 Hugh Hefner actually had a Playboy special; I think you can find it on YouTube.
 It was a remarkable party, a roller-skating party, and Dorothy Stratten [was there].
 This was the year that she was Playmate of the Year, in 1980.
 I went out with her a couple of times, and she was a great gal.
 She’s out in front and very prominent in that special.
 We performed “Ready for the ’80s,” “Rock and Roll Is Back Again,” and “YMCA” on that special.

-But then in 1981, when Village People really tried to embrace the ‘80s and go all New Romantic/new wave on Renaissance, you didn’t participate.
+But then in 1981, shortly after the Razzies, Village People really tried to embrace the ‘80s and go all New Romantic/new wave on Renaissance.
+Butyou didn’t participate in that.
 How come?

 This is what happened with that.
 We spent [1979-1980] making Can’t Stop the Music, and the balance of that year completing a world tour.
 You had the “Disco sucks!
 Death to disco!” movement starting to rumble then … and our producers and the majority of the group had been on this yearlong tour being exposed to a lot of different kinds of music around the world, especially what you might call new wave: Steve Strange, Adam Ant, all of that stuff that was happening in Britain and Europe.
 They saw that as something coming up over the horizon.
 And they were disappointed in the [lack of] success of Can’t Stop the Music in America.
 So they were rethinking how to proceed.
 The majority of opinions from the producers, from the composers, and the members of the group was that we needed something different.
 I did not agree. … I thought too much had been invested in these six characters for the group and the entity that was Village People.
 I thought it was an insulting move to essentially slap that audience in the face and get rid of the characters and turn around and say, “This is a new look; this is a new vision of Village People.”
 So I ended my relationship as a member of the group before that happened.